English overseas possessions in the Wars of the Three Kingdoms: Virginia

-Parliamentary commissioners became de facto governors of the colony, and the first general assembly under their authority was held on October 20, 1654.
-Roman Catholics and any other individuals who had borne arms against the Parliament could not be members (effectively limiting the membership to Puritans), and among the 44 Acts passed by this group was a repeal of the Toleration Act, and another that forbade Roman Catholics from practicing their faith.
+Parliamentary commissioners became de facto governors of the colony, and the first General Assembly under their authority was held on 20 October 1654.
+Roman Catholics and any other individuals who had borne arms against the Parliament could not be members (effectively limiting the membership to Puritans), and among the 44 Acts passed by this group was a repeal of the Toleration Act, and another that forbade Roman Catholics from practising their faith.